FIRE Portfolio: How to Build It and Retire Early

 That said, Bitcoin is a true wildcard.
 As the most volatile macro asset, it’s hard to treat it as protection from some market seasons.
 On the other hand, the growth of Bitcoin was so spectacular that even a little bit of it in the portfolio completely dominates the chart.

-Do you remember the 100% Stocks portfolio from the beginning of this article?
-Adding only 1% of Bitcoin to VT more than doubled the money in the last decade.
-Is 1% too much risk?
+Do you remember the classic 3-fund portfolio from the beginning of this article?
+Adding only 1% of Bitcoin trippled the money with risk capped at 1%.
+I would say it’s the risk worth taking even by the most conservative investors.

 Like when discussing the risk of stocks, remember that the right way to build your position is dollar-cost averaging, which significantly decreases your risk exposure.